apolloakora/devops-wiki/jenkins/kubernetes-slaves.md

 # How to Run Jenkins Build Jobs in Kubernetes

-The benefits of running your Jenkins slaves (workers/builds) in Kubernetes are
+The benefits of running your **JNLP Jenkins slaves** in Kubernetes are

 - the Jenkins master and UI **never gets overburdened** hence rarely fails
 - you can run a complex Jenkins workload locally against branches